 The main point of the article states that we don’t need bullies in the church using cold, hard facts, (objective truth) to force upon the rest of the people.
 Rather, we need to seek to give the members and visitors warm, fuzzy feelings of subjectivity.

 If the writings of inspiration are not our source for absolute truth, and if we allow warm feelings to dictate and define what truth is, then faith in the atoning blood of Christ, the Three Angels’ Message, the Second Coming of Christ, Righteousness by Faith and all of the other fundamental principles of the faith become meaningless!
 There is a war in the church, no doubt.
-And this war has arrived at the very doorsteps of our church.
+And this war has arrived at the very doorsteps of the church.

 “And the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ.”
 Revelation 12:17.